ZK-Garage/plonk/plonk-book/src/chapter_3.md

 #### Design custom gates
 Before we explain how each of the previous mentioned custom gates are designed, we need to talk about fan-in 3 gates and why we use them at ark-plonk instead of fan-in 2 gates?
-The original Plonk design uses fan-in 2 gates which means each gates has two inputs and an output wires.
+The original Plonk design uses fan-in 2 gates which means each gates has two inputs and one output wires.
-These PLONK gates, on the other hand, are fan-in-3 gates, so they have one more wire which makes it 4 wires in total.
+These new PLONK gates, on the other hand, are fan-in-3 gates, so they have one more wire which makes it 4 wires in total.
 We can see in the following figure how a fan-in 3 gate looks like:

 <p align="center">